Cronus1007/ant-design-pro-project/Ujja-react-app/README.md

 This section deals with the deployment phase of the react app via terminal commands

 ### Build Folder
-First of all use the command npm run build
+First of all use the command npm run build to build the static folder in the local repository...